Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata

-Thanks to Lemma~\ref{lem:finsup-length}, in the equality and ordered atoms, Lemma~\ref{lem:finite-length-for-ofs} and Theorem~\ref{thm:orbit-finitely-spanned-closure} hold also for orbit-finitely spanned vector spaces that are not necessarily equivariant.
+Thanks to Theorem~\ref{cor:finsup-length}, in the equality and ordered atoms, Lemma~\ref{lem:finite-length-for-ofs} and Theorem~\ref{thm:orbit-finitely-spanned-closure} hold also for orbit-finitely spanned vector spaces that are not necessarily equivariant.

 In the remainder of this section, we discuss another closure property of orbit-finitely spanned vector spaces: if $V$ is an equivariant orbit-finitely spanned vector space, then the same is true for its \emph{finitely supported dual}, which is the vector space of finitely supported linear maps from $V$ to $\field$.
-We will prove closure under finitely supported duals for the equality and ordered atoms, and we do not know if it holds for other oligomorphic atoms.
+We will prove closure under finitely supported duals for the equality and ordered atoms.

-Before considering finitely supported duals, we discuss a slightly simpler vector space, namely the finitely supported functions from some orbit-finite set to the underlying field.
-Let $Q$ be an orbit-finite set.
-Define
+Before considering finitely supported duals, we discuss a slightly simpler vector space.
+For~$Q$ an orbit-finite set, define